 - The Federal False Claims Act3 (FCA) helps the government combat fraud in federal programs, purchases, and contracts.
 The California False Claims Act4 (CFCA) applies to fraud involving state, city, county or other local government funds.
 All workforce members shall report any suspected inappropriate activity related to these Acts, which include acts, omissions or procedures that may violate the law or HHSA procedures.
-Some examples include: - o Billing for services not rendered or not medically necessary - o Billing separately for services that should be a single service - o Falsifying records or duplicate billing - County and County Contracted Programs are required to promptly report circumstances that may affect the beneficiary's eligibility such as the death of a beneficiary to the California Department of Health Care Services (DHCS), in addition to notifying the DHCS, the County or County Contracted Programs shall conduct an internal investigation to determine the validity of the issue/complaint, and develop and implement corrective action, if needed. - The CFCA encourages voluntary disclosure of fraudulent activities by rewarding individuals who report fraud and allowing courts to waive penalties for organizations that voluntarily disclose false claims.
-Programs and legal entities may not have any rule that prevents workforce members from reporting, nor may Programs or legal entities retaliate against a workforce member because of his or her involvement in a false claims action. - Any indication that any one of these activities is occurring should be reported immediately to the ACO at 619-338-2807, Compliance.
-HHSA@sdcounty.ca.gov, or to the HHSA Compliance hotline at (866) 549-0004.
-If any County or Contracted program needs training on the False Claims Act, reach out to the ACO at 619-338-2808 or email Compliance.HHSA@sdcounty.ca.gov.
+Some examples include: - o Billing for services not rendered or not medically necessary - o Billing separately for services that should be a single service - o Falsifying records or duplicate billing - County and County Contracted Programs are required to promptly report circumstances that may affect the member's eligibility such as the death of a member to the California Department of Health Care Services (DHCS). in addition to notifying the DHCS, the County or County Contracted Programs shall conduct an internal investigation to determine the validity of the issue/complaint, and develop and implement corrective action, if needed. - The CFCA encourages voluntary disclosure of fraudulent activities by rewarding individuals who report fraud and allowing courts to waive penalties for organizations that voluntarily disclose false claims.
+Programs and legal entities may not have any rule that prevents workforce members from reporting, nor may Programs or legal entities retaliate against a workforce member because of his or her involvement in a false claims action. - Any indication that any one of these activities is occurring should be reported immediately to the ACO at 619-338-2807, Compliance.HHSA@sdcounty.ca.gov, or to the HHSA Compliance hotline at (866) 549-0004.
+If any County or Contracted program needs training on the False Claims Act, reach out to the ACO at 619-338-2808 or email Compliance.HHSA@sdcounty.ca.gov. - In addition, any potential fraud, waste, or abuse shall be reported directly to DHCS' State Medicaid Fraud Control Unit.
+Reporting can be done by phone, online form, email or by mail.